-Welcome to “Lunch with Lynn,” fresh-picked marketing and musings.
+Welcome to “Lunch with Lynn,” fresh-picked marketing and musings from Rapunzel Creative President Lynn Gregorski.
 On the menu today, that pesky blue constellation-like background that appears on LinkedIn profiles.
 So many people ask me, “What do I do with that?”
 “What do I put there?”

 This circuit board of a background is the default background for every person’s career (personal) and company profile on LinkedIn and it’s easy to change.
-Most importantly it should reflect YOU!
+Most importantly it should reflect YOU.
 For your professional LinkedIn profile, I recommend choosing a background image that reflects your personality, industry or passion.
 If you are an artist, the background may be a work of art or splashes of paint.
-An automotive salesperson may feature an overview of the entire car lot or show a new car model that was just released.
+An automotive manufacturer may feature a new car model that was just released.
 A scientist may use an image from the lab, or cells as seen through a microscope.
 Find a photo, real or conceptual, that resonates with you.
 Once you choose your background, you can change it out seasonally, quarterly or yearly.
 It’s all a matter of personal preference.

 The next step is sizing your image and then posting it to your profile.
-LinkedIn’s newly published 2017 specs say that the background images must be:
+LinkedIn’s specs say that the background images must be:

 - File type JPG, GIF or PNG